IHE/ITI.mCSD/input/pagecontent/ITI-91.md

 [Location for Facilities Profile for mCSD](StructureDefinition-IHE.mCSD.FacilityLocation.html).

 When the Location represents a Jurisdiction and is paired with an Organization, the FHIR Location Resource shall be further constrained as described in the [Location for Jurisdictions Profile for mCSD](StructureDefinition-IHE.mCSD.JurisdictionLocation.html).

-When supporting the Location Distance Option, the FHIR Location Resource shall be further constrained as described in the [Location with Distance Option Profile for mCSD](StructureDefinition-IHE.mCSD.LocationDistance.html).

 ###### 2:3.91.4.2.2.3 FHIR Practitioner Resource Constraints